kkadhith/YelpBigDataAnalysis/README.md

-# Yelp’s Perfect Establishments: Big Data Analysis
+# Yelp’s Perfect Establishments

+"Yelp's Perfect Establishments" is a Big Data analysis project.
+Using the Yelp Open Dataset, we extract business insights using Spark and display it on a user friendly interface.

 ![Interactive Map Preview](https://github.com/kkadhith/YelpBigDataAnalysis/blob/main/images/BigDataPreview.png "Map Preview")